Guest and Exchange

 This section is only for students who will study at Aalborg University for no more than one or two semesters.

 In order to apply as an Exchange student for Aalborg University, you must fill in the correct application form below and submit it online.
-After submitting the form, you must print and send it, together with all necessary documentation, to the following address:
+After submitting the form, you send it, together with all necessary documentation to (email link below):

 How to apply as an erasmus student/guest student